2013 Eastleigh by-election

-A by-election for the UK House of Commons constituency of Eastleigh in Hampshire was held on 28 February 2013.
+A by-election for the United Kingdom parliamentary constituency of Eastleigh was held on 28 February 2013, triggered by the resignation of incumbent Liberal Democrat MP Chris Huhne after being convicted of perverting the course of justice in relation to speeding offences.
+It was won by Mike Thornton, who retained the seat for the Liberal Democrats, though with a reduced majority.
+UKIP came second with a greatly increased share of the vote.

+Background

-The election was triggered by the resignation of the sitting MP, Liberal Democrat Chris Huhne, which took effect on 5 February 2013.
-The resignation coincided with his guilty plea on the eve of a court case in which he and his ex-wife were to be prosecuted for lying to police about a historical speeding offence (committed in 2003 but which only came to light in May 2011).
+The by-election was triggered by the resignation of the sitting MP, Liberal Democrat Chris Huhne, which took effect on 5 February 2013.
+The resignation coincided with his guilty plea on the eve of a court case in which he and his ex-wife Vicky Pryce were to be prosecuted for lying to police about a previous speeding offence which was committed in 2003 but only came to light in May 2011.
 Huhne had already stood down from his position as the Secretary of State for Energy and Climate Change in February 2012 when first charged.

-Mike Thornton retained the seat for the Liberal Democrats, though with a reduced majority compared with the 2010 general election.
-UKIP came second with a greatly increased share of the vote, the Conservatives came third, and Labour fourth.
-Following the election result, UKIP leader Nigel Farage and Conservative candidate Maria Hutchings each blamed the other party for splitting the vote and allowing the Liberal Democrats to win.
+Huhne and Pryce were subsequently sentenced to eight months in prison on 11 March 2013.
+However, they were both released after only two months on 13 May, subject to electronic tagging.